BackPlayford 2000

 It should be noted that there is a long wait before each couple dances, which is often boring for dancers and spectators, who would perhaps be delighted to double up the figures in whatever ways they judge best.

 Things change all the time.
 If you look at the dances and the tunes in the various editions of “The Dancing Master”, things change.
 Sometimes it's a mistake which has crept in.
 Sometimes it's a correction (though Tom Cook says this hardly ever happens).
 Sometimes the music has been modernised — Cecil Sharp talks about the way the tunes became more conventional, as the old modes died out and the tunes were “corrected” by putting in accidentals.
 Which version do you take as the “correct” one?
-Look at “Devon Bonny Breastknot” in Sharp's first “Country Dance Book” and compare it with the version in the CDM — you'll find several differences.
+Look at “Devon Bonny Breastknot” in Sharp's first “Country Dance Book” (actually added by Maud Karpeles after Sharp's death) and compare it with the version in the CDM — you'll find several differences.
 The two-hand turn at the end has been replaced by a swing, for instance.
 Which version is right?
-If Sharp had collected it in a different village, or the same village a year later, he might have got something different again.
+If Karpeles had collected it in a different village, or the same village a year later, she might have got something different again.

 I remember Nibs Matthews complaining about people clapping as they turned out of the right-hand star in “Morpeth Rant” because that wasn't the way it had been collected.
 But I believe that's the way dancers in the North-East do it now.
 Which “Tradition” is correct?